Back to Blog

 The best strategy often involves both: use captive portals to welcome new visitors and onboard them to Passpoint for future visits.
 This progressive approach lets you deliver immediate value while building toward a more seamless, secure future.

-As Passpoint adoption grows and OpenRoaming expands, the balance may shift further toward automatic authentication.
+As Passpoint adoption grows and OpenRoaming expands through 2026 and beyond, the balance may shift further toward automatic authentication.
 But captive portals will likely remain relevant for scenarios where that first touchpoint, that moment of engagement with your brand, matters most.